 LWU performance monitoring data and reports

 The below performance monitoring data dashboard provides comparison of all local water utilities (LWUs) in regional NSW.
-Please choose from the filters on the right hand side to select individual indicators and apply other filters to select subsets of LWUs.

 General Notes about indicator names: